Allocation of Liability for Continuous Damage Losses: All Sums v. Pro Rata

 Best Practices for Policyholders and Insurers to Allocate Indemnity and Expenses

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will provide insurance counsel with an analysis of the various allocation approaches in continuous damage claim cases and discuss case law developments and recent trends.
+This CLE course will provide insurance counsel with an analysis of the various allocation approaches in continuous damage claim cases and discuss case law developments and recent trends.
 The panel will outline approaches for insurers and policyholders to effectively leverage allocation methodologies.

 - All sums allocation post-Stringfellow

 - Strategies to negotiate effective allocation methodology